HAPPY NEW YEAR!!!

 * The Neurochemical differentiates these terms:

-• Conscious to describe what we are able to remember and utilize,
+• Conscious to describe what we are able to recall, remember and/or utilize,

-• Unconscious to explain feelings and emotions outside of cognizant, rationale reasoning.
+• Unconscious to explain feelings and emotions outside of cognizant or rationale reasoning, also the prefix ‘un’ meaning the ‘lacking’ or ‘absence of’.

-I suspect that many people are still trying to reach their destiny and life purpose through their fairytales.
-It’s an odd idea.
+I suspect that many or most people are still trying to reach their destiny and life purpose through their youthful fairytales.
+It’s an odd idea but the premise is: “we are all attempting to fulfill our lives through childhood stories, myths, legends and tales.”

-If I hadn’t gotten over 100 valid responses and knew about these people’s lives on a personal level, I’d probably never written an article like this for fear it may be perceived as insane quackery.
+If I hadn’t gotten over 250 valid responses from clients, friends and family members and knew something about these people’s lives on a personal level, I’d probably never written an article like this for fear it may be perceived as insane quackery.

 What do Fairytales do

-- Fairytales naturally transcend ethnicity, culture and social diversity today much like our free-thinking and free-wheeling childhoods.
-These stories were told to us when we were at a very impressionable age.
+- Fairytales naturally transcend ethnicity, culture and social diversity today much like our youthful free-thinking and free-wheeling childhoods.
+These stories were told to us when we were at a very young and impressionable age.
 Somehow over decades, these stories still stick and often with startling detail.

-- Many of the older fairytales have only a few images and pictures in their pages, so these stories begin to develop a fascinating and vivid visual process in a child’s brain [ Alice in Wonderland.PDF ].
-The physical characteristics of each (ie., how they moved, spoke, thought) is vastly different from person to person.
+- Many of the older fairytales (myths or legends) have only a few images and pictures in their pages, so these stories begin to develop a fascinating and vivid visual process in a child’s brain [ Alice in Wonderland.PDF ].
+The physical characteristics of each (ie., how they moved, spoke, thought) is vastly different from person to person.m based on their experience.

 - Fairytales are the core of early visual creativity sparking the imagination which is infinitely more convincing than verbiage.“Subjects given a doodling task while listening to a dull phone message had a 29% improved recall compared to their non-doodling counterparts”.‡